duggabe/gr-File_Source_to_Tagged_Stream/README.md

 * Send the selected file with "packet_len" tags.
 * Send a post-file filler to assure that any buffers have been flushed.

+## Development History

+During the development of the [Packet Communications](https://wiki.gnuradio.org/index.php?title=Packet_Communications) tutorial I decided to make an Out of Tree block to take the place of the File Source and the Stream to Tagged Stream blocks.
+This is that module.

+After that I worked on the [File transfer using Packet and AFSK](https://wiki.gnuradio.org/index.php?title=Simulation_example:_FSK#File_transfer_using_Packet_and_AFSK) tutorial and made several improvements to the Embedded Python Block.

+Next came follow-on work to the Packet Communications tutorial which resulted in the [File transfer using Packet and BPSK](https://wiki.gnuradio.org/index.php?title=File_transfer_using_Packet_and_BPSK) tutorial.
+It added several features such as Base64 encoding of the data, sending the originating filename in the postamble, and specifying the input file on the Python command line.

+## Recommendations

+This module works as is, but if you want the additional features of the Embedded Python Block from the BPSK tutorial, it can be copied from the [pkt_xmt.grc](https://raw.githubusercontent.com/duggabe/gr-control/main/Transmitters/pkt_xmt.grc) flowgraph and modified to suit your needs.

 ## Installation

 1. Open a terminal window.